-This is how the system performed 15 trading days ( 3 weeks) after the entry signals on a portfolio of 2500 US stocks during the 10 year period from 5/25/ 2002 to 5/25/12.
-To produce the test results I used Tradesim (metastock plug-in) with the following input parameters:
+This is how the system performed on the Russell 3000 stocks during the 3 year period from 3/1/12012 to 3/1/2015 (US date format).
+To test the systems I used Amibroker Pro with the following parameters:

 Capital per trade= $20,000 (Equal dollar units) and no margin.

 Volume filter: Limit position to 10% of trading volume